 Yes!
 We are happy to assist any intended parent on the path toward realizing their dream of building a family.
+You may download our LGBT brochure here.

 A gestational carrier or gestational surrogate* is a woman who carries a child conceived through in vitro fertilization (IVF) using the egg (ovum) of the intended parent or an egg donor, and the sperm of the intended parent or sperm donor.
 This is different from a traditional surrogate, who carries a child using her own egg and is the genetic and biological mother of the child.
 With traditional surrogacy, pregnancy is usually achieved using artificial insemination.